2025 NMWP Annual Unconference

 13-14 May 2025 – 100% Virtual (Zoom)

 You are cordially invited to our third annual New Media Writing Prize Unconference.
 This two-day creative and critical participant-directed Unconference is hosted by Bournemouth University (UK) in partnership with the Electronic Literature Organization and the British Library.
-The Unconference will culminate in the awards evening for the New Media Writing Prize on 14 May 2025.
+The Unconference will culminate in the awards evening for the New Media Writing Prize on 14 May 2025 (click the link to register—the awards evening is FREE and open to the public).

 Unconference Theme: Collaboration